Business students get up close look at Rio de Janeiro.

 FIU’s Center for International Business Education and Research (FIU-CIBER) provides the organizational and logistical administration support for the College of Business’ study abroad programs.

-Tags: Center for International Business Education and Research, CIBER, College of Business, FIU, FIU Business, Florida International University, Olivia Braidot, Ronaldo Parente
+Tags: Center for International Business Education and Research, CIBER, College of Business, FIU, FIU College of Business, Florida International University, Olivia Braidot, Ronaldo Parente

 Is this your first time here?
 Subscribe to our